vipenti/3D-Human-Body-Generator/README.md

 Before getting started, make sure you have all of these installed on your computer:
 - Python 3.7 or above
 - Blender 2.9.0
-- Any IDE but IntelliJ is reccomended
+- Any IDE but PyCharm is reccomended

 Then, follow these steps:
 1. Clone this repository